AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

    :ada:`I_Var_2` have the same lifetime.
 In that sense, the assignment may actually look pretty much OK.

-   - However, Ada also cares about the lifetime of access types!
+   - However, as mentioned in the previous section, Ada also cares about the lifetime of access types.
 In fact, since the :ada:`Integer_Access` type is declared outside of the :ada:`Inner_Block`, it has a longer lifetime than :ada:`A2` and :ada:`I_Var_2`.

    - To be more precise, the accessibility rules detect that :ada:`A2` is an access object of a type that has a longer lifetime than :ada:`I_Var_2`.